AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 ### Create a data view for a connection

-To create a new data view for a connection
+To create a new data view for a connection:

 1. Select ![More](https://spectrum.adobe.com/static/icons/workflow_18/Smock_More_18_N.svg) next to the connection name.
 1. Select ![Add data view](https://spectrum.adobe.com/static/icons/workflow_18/Smock_DataAdd_18_N.svg) **[!UICONTROL Create new data view]**.